-- Navajo Nation Bar Association has approved this conference for 8 NNBA credits, including 2 Navajo Ethics credits. - PENDING APPROVAL: New Mexico MCLE 6 general credits and 2 Ethics credits. - State Bar of Arizona does not approve CLE activities, however, this activity may qualify for up to 8 credit hours, including 2 credit hours for Professional Responsibility. - This event will qualify for 8 MCLE for California, including 1 Legal Ethics credit.
+- Navajo Nation Bar Association has approved this conference for 8 NNBA credits, including 2 Navajo Ethics credits. - New Mexico MCLE has approved this conference for 6 general credits and 2 Ethics credits. - State Bar of Arizona does not approve CLE activities, however, this activity may qualify for up to 8 credit hours, including 2 credit hours for Professional Responsibility. - This event will qualify for 8 MCLE for California, including 1 Legal Ethics credit.